 Despite the clear business value of data and analytics, only 14% of enterprises today make them broadly accessible to employees.
 And just 52% of frontline employees have access to these insights for their daily work.
 When data is free flowing, insights can be extracted and used to address challenges across the business.

 Leaders are noticing these benefits and acting to make data more readily available, as we did at Lexmark.
-To speed up our digital transformation journey and make our data more actionable, we broke down internal silos, empowered employees to analyze and reshare insights, and embraced organizational change.
+To speed up our digital transformation journey and make our data more actionable, we broke down internal silos, empowered employees to analyse and reshare insights, and embraced organisational change.

 With the power of data at our fingertips, we pushed ourselves to find areas of our business we could further improve with data analysis.
 One clear opportunity: our manufacturing efficiency and operating costs.

 Using analytics to improve complex processes

 One area where we applied analytics is for the toner we manufacture for our printers.
 Developing toner is a complex, multi-step chemical process overseen by our team members.
 The process itself is an attempt to destabilise materials in a controlled manner.
 It’s a difficult, delicate process that can be thrown off by even a minor variation.